Kyuuhachi/Inevitable-Zero/README.md

 ## Installation

-Download the `.tar.gz` file from the latest [release](https://github.com/Kyuuhachi/Inevitable-Zero/releases) and extract `data/` directory into the game's directory.
-This is normally at `C:\Program Files (x86)\Steam\steamapps\common\The Legend of Heroes Trails from Zero`, or it can be found by right-clicking the game in Steam and choosing Manage » Browse local files.
+Download the `inevitable.tar.gz` file from the latest [release](https://github.com/Kyuuhachi/Inevitable-Zero/releases) and extract `data/` directory into the game's directory (you can open it like a .zip file).
+This is normally at
+`C:\Program Files (x86)\Steam\steamapps\common\The Legend of Heroes Trails from Zero`, or it can be found by right-clicking the game in Steam and choosing Manage » Browse local files.

+### Inevitable Portraits

+ShinKiseki's [More Portraits in Zero](https://github.com/shinkiseki/MorePortraitsInZero) modifies some of the same files as Inevitable Zero, and is thus not directly compatible.
+Instead there is a separate version of the mod, which should be installed after after More Portraits.
+The base Inevitable Zero is not required.[^no-jp]

+[^no-jp]: Since More Portraits does not support the Japanese version of the game, Inevitable Portraits does not either.
+You can install all three of More Portraits, Inevitable Zero, and Inevitable Portraits if you want that.

 ## Compatibility

 Tested to work on PC versions 1.3.5 and 1.3.7.
 Also works on the Nintendo Switch version, though this of course requires jailbreaking.

-While not strictly compatible with ShinKiseki's [More Portraits in Zero](https://github.com/shinkiseki/MorePortraitsInZero) due to modifying some of the same scripts, there is a separate version for compatibility with that.
+Compatible with ShinKiseki's [More Portraits in Zero](https://github.com/shinkiseki/MorePortraitsInZero) (commit #8fee7cc) via the Inevitable Portraits version
-You do not need to install the base version of Inevitable Zero for this, simply install `inevitable-portraits.tar.gz` after More Portraits and you're good to go.
-This version does not include the japanese scripts however.

 ## Credits
 Nihon Falcom: for creating the game.